kelcho-spense/purple-notetaker-electron/README.md

 ## 👨‍💻 Author

 KevinComba
-Email: <kelchospense88@gmail.com>

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](./LICENSE).

 ## 🤝 Contributing